mtschiggfrie/shell/README.md

 > Wild-Carding looks like its Lex work

 > None of this has taken into account aliasing.

+> PARAM_TOK easily handled as preceding OTHER_TOK is a cmd.

 ##Current Project Status:
 1. Outline complete